In this section

 Agent sales through social media sites

-Regardless of the sales channel (in person, online or any other method), any sale of a holiday covered by the 2018 PTRs, even holiday sales through social networking sites.
+Regardless of the sales channel (in person, online or any other method), any sale of a package holiday is covered by the PTRs, even holiday sales through social networking sites.

-Regarding what due diligence would mean for travel agents, in relation to the offences under the legislation, the courts will still require evidence of a checking system that can be regularly updated, which must include:
+Regarding what due diligence would mean for travel agents, in relation to the offences under the legislation, agents should have a checking system, which will show:

-Trading Standards enforce the 2018 PTRs and travel agents should be aware of the specific legislation that leads to investigations for inaccurate or misleading information to consumers.
+Trading Standards services enforce the PTRs and travel agents should be aware of the specific legislation that leads to investigations for inaccurate or misleading information to consumers.

-The CPRs are legislation used extensively by regulators to pursue investigations where there have been misleading or deliberately false holiday and travel descriptions in brochures, online, in travel agencies or where sales are made over the telephone.
+The DMCCA is used extensively by regulators to pursue investigations where there have been misleading or deliberately false holiday and travel descriptions in brochures, online, in travel agencies or where sales are made over the telephone.

 Here are two examples:

-• bait advertising (or 'bait and switch').
-This is where an agent misleads a consumer into believing they can buy a package holiday or travel service at a low price when the agent is aware that they do not have reasonable stock available or are not able to supply at that price.
-This is also where the agent attempts to 'up-sell' to a higher-priced product
+- bait advertising.
+This is where an agent misleads a consumer into believing they can buy a package holiday or travel service at a low price when the agent is aware that they do not have reasonable stock available or are not able to supply at that price ('bait and switch' is where the agent attempts to 'up-sell' to a higher-priced product)

-The CPRs prohibit misleading descriptions that cause, or are likely to cause, the average consumer to take a 'transactional decision' they would not have taken otherwise.
-This does not only relate to pre-shopping but includes after-sales.
+The DMCCA prohibits misleading descriptions that are likely to cause the average consumer to take a 'transactional decision' that they would not have taken otherwise.
+This does not only relate to pre-shopping but also includes after-sales.
+For more information on the meaning of 'transactional decision', and on the DMCCA generally, see 'Protection from unfair trading (criminal law)'.

 'Misleading actions' happen when an agent provides false information about important matters, such as the main characteristics of the product (even if the information is factually correct) or presents the product in such a way as to be likely to deceive the consumer about these matters.